comejv/tiny-jail/README.md

 *   **`SCMP_ACT_KILL_THREAD`** (terminate the thread).
 *   **`SCMP_ACT_ERRNO`** (return a specific error code, e.g., `EPERM`).
 *   **`SCMP_ACT_NOTIFY`** (send the process state to a userspace agent for dynamic handling).

-## Advanced Security Features

-### 1. Syscall Argument Filtering

-The project targets true Least Privilege compliance by moving beyond simple syscall ID filtering.
-The dynamic analysis will capture and analyze the concrete argument values passed in CPU registers for critical syscalls (e.g., `openat`, `mmap`).
-This data is used to generate **highly granular BPF rules** that check register contents using comparison operators (`SCMP_CMP_EQ`, `SCMP_CMP_MASKED_EQ`, etc.), ensuring, for example, that a file operation is only permitted with specific flags or on designated paths.

 ---
 **External References:**